A Brief History of Hopkinsville Art Guild

 In 1996 Annette Lusher was president.
 The fall exhibit in 1996 was in All Saints Hall of the Episcopal Church with 90 pieces selected to compete for a total of $ 4,475.
 First place winners were: an oil "The River" by Lassie McDonald Crowder, in acrylic "Territorial Rites" by James Caine, Jr., in prints-drawings "Heresy" by Jennifer Bruton Simms, in photography Anna Raynor's "The Tea Party", in fiber "His And Her Definition" by Annette Lusher, and in mixed media "Aqua" by Carolyn Ray.

+In August 1996 Jennifer Fairbanks of Murray led a workshop on figure painting in the public Library community room.
 In December 1996 the Guild had a Christmas art sale with items displayed at Jade Palace Restaurant.
 That month Verna Heltzel had a one-man show at the library.

 1997 Guild officers were elected: president Verna Heltzel, vice-president Anette Lusher, secretary Betty Liles, treasurer Gayle Hagensick, exhibit chair Evelyn Owen, Art Sales chair Elsa Hayes, program chair Phyllis Nelson, and workshop co-chairs George and Wilma Draper.